Quick summary

 Using SEO tools to find broken internal links

-Alternatively, you can use SEO tools to automate the process of finding dead internal links.
+You can use SEO tools to automate the process of finding dead internal links.

 How to find broken links using Morningscore